cyberzzhhss/BigDataCodeDrop/profiling_code/zs1113/profiling_code_explained.md

 # Goal

-We will explore 2 tables:
+We will explore 3 tables:

 * boston_clean
 * yelp_business
+* boston_stats

 # Notice

 In profiling_code.txt contains all the code; therefore, avoiding the need to copy the command line by line.

 # Part 0